IFRCGo/cbs/Meetings/20171010 - Core Team sync.md

 ### Plans ahead

 The MVP (minimum viable product) has been defined to be the Volunteer Reporting (including SMS gateway), with a simple view of the incoming text message reports.
 This simplifies the scope of the project and any additional functionality will be added later (alerts, admin, prjects, users etc.).
-The UpForGrabs issues will all be centered around the MVP.
+The ["good first issue"](https://github.com/IFRCGo/cbs/labels/good%20first%20issue) issues will all be centered around the MVP.

 On October 18th, we will begin our bi-weekly community stand ups.
 They will be live-streamed on the Red Cross YouTube channel with community engagements through chat.
 The goal of the community standups is to enable contributors to ask the domain experts questions directly, make the contributors feel less lonely in the project and encourage new contributors to join in.